<<- RealSimControl / SimVimX

 Shutting off LED groups can be done using the common OE pin of the registers.

-If you don't want or can't make boards with registers yourself (or use a breadboard), you can buy some breakout boards that include 595 register with headers or contact pads, like this one from SparkFun, or this one from Greetech - (just add a resistor for each LED).
+If you don't want or can't make boards with registers yourself (or use a breadboard), you can buy some breakout boards that include 595 register with headers or contact pads, (just add a resistor for each LED).

 ArdSimX supports only one method of 7-segment displays - using the shift registers without multiplexing, when each 7-segment indicator is connected to its own shift register with latch (storage), and every next register is connected in a chain to the previous one.
 This method allows the use of single 7-segment indicators of any size and combining as many of them as needed into one display.